PLOT

 Performs all the internal preparations required by program Ferret for plotting but does not actually render the plot.
 The command PPL can then be used to make changes to the plot prior to producing output with the PPL PLOT command.
 This makes possible certain customizations that are not possible with Ferret command qualifiers.
 See the chapter "Customizing Plots".

 The /SYMBOL qualifier causes the PLOT command to mark each plotted point with a symbol.
 If the /LINE qualifier is given too the symbols are also connected with a line; if /LINE is omitted no connecting line is drawn.
+For standard (non-ribbon) plots symbols may be colored using the color given with the /COLOR qualifier.
+For Ribbon plots, colors are controlled by the /PALETTE qualifier.

-Optionally, the symbol number may be explicitly specified as an integer value between 1 and 88.
 The integer refers to the PPLUS plot marker numbers (e.g., 1 for x, 3 for +, etc.).
 Type "GO show_symbols" and "GO show_88_syms" at the Ferret prompt to see the available symbols and their reference numbers.
+Here are those symbols:

 PLOT/SYMBOL=DOT